aws/amazon-chime-sdk-android/README.md

 Download `amazon-chime-sdk` and `amazon-chime-sdk-media` binaries from the latest [release](https://github.com/aws/amazon-chime-sdk-android/releases/latest).

+If you like to use more machine learning features, e.g. background blur/replacement, also download the `amazon-chime-sdk-machine-learning` binary from the latest [release](https://github.com/aws/amazon-chime-sdk-android/releases/latest).
+Otherwise, you can ignore all references to `amazon-chime-sdk-machine-learning` in the instructions below.

 Unzip them and copy the aar files to `root/app/libs`

 #### 2. Update gradle files